DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-New Claim 29 recites “2 wt% to 4wt% protein isolate.
-It is unclear how this limitation of a generic protein isolate relates to amended Claim 1 reciting between 1wt% to 8wt% plant-based protein being a hydrolyzed pea protein.
-Therefore, it is unclear whether the generic protein isolate recited is in addition to the hydrolyzed pea protein recited in Claim 1 or if it is the same protein component.
-Therefore, the metes and bounds of the claim are indefinite for search and examination purposes.
-For the purposes of finding prior art, the limitation in new Claim 29 will be seen to be met by Claim 1 provided the protein can be an isolate as well.
+Amended Claim 29 recites “2 wt% to 4wt% protein isolate, the protein isolate comprising the hydrolyzed pea protein” and it is unclear how this relates to amended Claim 1 which now recites “aggregated plant-based protein, the plant-based protein being a hydrolyzed pea protein”.
+Therefore, the metes and bounds of the claim are still indefinite for search and examination purposes.
+For the purposes of finding prior art, the limitation in Claim 29 will be seen to be met by amended Claim 1 provided the protein can be an isolate as well as being aggregated.

 Claim Rejections - 35 USC § 103